syntasso/workshop/installing-a-promise/README.md

 If you are, or have been, a member of a platform team, you'll know how hard it can be.
 We've been platform team members, we've worked with many platform teams, and we've consistently experience shared pains in this role:

-* Work can be hard, but for the wrong reasons.
+* Work is hard, but for the wrong reasons.

 * Work involves managing tension from many teams, parts of the business, and key stakeholders.